edelgrace/blog/content/post/2012-06-14-monster-by-bigbang.md

 So the piano kicks in and my heart starts melting.
 It's just so melancholy and BEAUTIFULLL.
 Then I hear TOP's deep lull of a voice and I melt even more.
 And then I hear GD and I scream inside.
 But then Taeyang shows up and I'm like, WHAT'S UP WITH YOUR HAIR?

 Seriously, I could not get over Taeyang's hair for most of the music video.
-It's just so ridiculous like&#8230; I just can't.
+It's just so ridiculous like...
+I just can't.
 I don't even know how to describe it.
 That's how out of this world it is.
 It's like he stepped out of a cheesy anime.
 I just couldn't take it seriously.

 I just started and ended that last paragraph with seriously.
 Wow.